JabRef/GSoC/README.md

 - must be your own work,
 - must show that you are familiar with programming in general and know Java,
-- mush show that you also know how to use Git and CLI utils.
+- must show that you also know how to use Git and CLI utils.

 We strongly encourage you to contribute to JabRef before GSoC begins or before submitting your proposal.
-Please have a look at the [`good first issues`](https://github.com/JabRef/jabref/issues?q=sort%3Aupdated-desc%20is%3Aissue%20is%3Aopen%20label%3A%22good%20first%20issue%22) and try to solve one or two of them.
+Please take a look at the [`good first issues`](https://github.com/JabRef/jabref/issues?q=sort%3Aupdated-desc%20is%3Aissue%20is%3Aopen%20label%3A%22good%20first%20issue%22) and try to solve one or two of them.
 This will help you become familiar with our codebase, tooling, and contribution workflow.
-Prior contributions are an important positive signal during proposal evaluation and help us understand how you approach real-world development tasks within the projec
+Prior contributions are an important positive signal during proposal evaluation and help us understand how you approach real-world development tasks within the project.

 Our final selection decisions are based on a holistic evaluation that includes: